 Hugo Vickers's life took a dramatic turn in 1979 when the legendary Sir Cecil Beaton invited him to be his authorised biographer.
 The excitement of working with the famous photographer was dashed only days later when Cecil Beaton died.
 But the journey had begun - Vickers was entrusted with Beaton's papers, diaries and, most importantly, access to his friends and contemporaries.
 The resulting book, first published in 1985, was a bestseller.

 In Malice in Wonderland, Vickers shares excerpts from his personal diaries kept during this period.
 For five years, Vickers travelled the world and talked to some of the most fascinating and important social and cultural figures of the time, including royalty such as the Queen Mother and Princess Margaret, film stars such as Grace Kelly, Audrey Hepburn and Julie Andrews, writers such as Truman Capote, and photographers such as Irving Penn and Horst.
 And not only Beaton's friends - Vickers sought out the enemies too, notably Irene Selznick.
-Lady Diana Cooper, Clarissa Avon and Diana Vreeland took him under their wings.
+He was taken under the wings of Lady Diana Cooper, Clarissa Avon and Diana Vreeland.